 - 1 tsp of lime juice

-- When ready to assemble cake, invert one cake onto serving plate.
 Puree guava shells with lemon juice in a food processor.
-Spread guava mixture on top of one cake layer, place 2nd layer on top.
+Invert one cake onto a serving plate.
+Spread guava mixture on top of the cake.
+Invert the second cake on to a flat cookie sheet.
+Slide the second cake on top of the other.
 Combine whipping cream and the remaining 2 teaspoons of vanilla and 2 cups of sugar, whipping with electric hand mixer until thick.
 Spread over top of cake.